OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 ### Exploratory Data Analysis

-EDA involved exploring XXX data to answer key questions, such as:
+Depending upon Google Trends and also YouTube keyword searches in niche instances, EDA aimed at answering some key questions, such as:

-1.
+1. How does the trend of global demand for workout appear for the timeframe between mid-March 2018 and mid-March 2023?
+  - During this period, in which month-year was this demand highest on average?

 2.
 3.
-4.
+4. XX
+5.

 ### Data Analysis